Mixed Recycling at the Monroe County Recycling Center

 Q. Can I recycle all plastics marked #1-#7?

-A. No, the recycling symbol that includes a number, does NOT necessarily indicate recyclability.
+A. No, the recycling symbol and/or number, does NOT necessarily indicate recyclability curbside.
 These resin identification codes were created by and for the plastics manufacturing industry, not to communicate to consumers whether an item can be recycled curbside.
-Recycle plastics by their shape: bottles, jugs, jars, and tubs.
-There are a number of items marked with a number that are not acceptable for curbside recycling including plastic bags, foam egg cartons, and small plastics like coffee pods and pill bottles.
+Recycle plastics by their SHAPE: bottles, jugs, jars, and tubs.
+There are a number of items marked with a number that are not acceptable for curbside recycling including black plastic, compostable plastic, plastic bags, foam egg cartons, and small plastics like coffee pods and pill bottles.

 Q. Should I separate my recyclables using plastic bags?

 A. NO, keep recyclables loose and unbagged in container!
-Plastic bags, cords, ropes, etc. wrap around recycling machinery causing facility downtime and also contaminate recyclable paper.
-Plastic bags and product wrapping may be recycled at most large retail outlets.
+Plastic bags, cords, ropes, etc. wrap around recycling machinery causing facility downtime.
+Plastic bags and product wrap may be returned to most large retail stores for recycling.

 Q. What type of plastic bags/film can be recycled and where?

 A. Plastic bags and film should be brought to retailers for recycling.
-New York law requires major retailers that offer plastic bags to their customers for purchases take them back for recycling.
 Many other kinds of plastic bags/wrap are accepted in the same receptacle for plastic bag recycling at stores including bread bags, newspaper bags, produce bags, case wrap, cereal box liners and more.
-A recent county residential waste characterization study found that eight percent of household garbage was made up of plastic bags or wrap--much of which could be recycled.
-Please click here to learn about plastic bags/product wrap recycling and what can and cannot be recycled at the store.
-If you would like a one-page guide to plastic bag and product wrapping recycling, click here or here for frequently asked questions about recycling plastic bags and product wrap.
-The Monroe County ecopark also accepts certain clean, dry plastic bags and product wrapping.
+If you would like a one-page guide to plastic bag and product wrapping recycling, click here.
+The ecopark also accepts certain clean, dry plastic bags and product wrapping.

 Q. Can I recycle caps and lids from containers?

 A. Yes, caps, lids, and spray pumps should be reattached prior to recycling container.
-In the past these items were not accepted for curbside recycling, but with recent changes in the variety of plastic accepted as well as advances in the technology for sorting materials, caps and lids are now acceptable.
-Caps and lids should be reattached to the container to ensure they are recycled and do not end up as litter.
+Loose caps and lids are not recyclable on their own; they must be reattached to the container to ensure they are recycled and do not end up as litter.

 Q. Can foam egg cartons, coffee cups, and packaging material with a #6 be recycled?

 A. No foam (commonly known by trade name Styrofoam™) cannot be placed in recycling bins regardless of number.
 Foam meat trays, egg cartons, coffee cups, takeout containers or other small post-consumer items have no local recycling option and should be placed in your trash.
-The ecopark will accept clean, white, block packing foam only.
+The ecopark will accept clean, white, block packing foam only (often marked #6).
+Remove all tape and stickers.

 Q. Can pizza boxes be recycled?

-A. Yes, clean pizza boxes can be recycled.
+A. Yes, pizza boxes can be recycled.
+Grease is OK as long as no food is remaining.
 Please remove any wax paper lining and dispose in trash.

 Q. Can I place small electronics in my recycling bin or TVs at the curb?

-A. No, electronics are generally not accepted curbside for recycling or disposal.
-In fact, it is illegal to dispose of a number of electronics curbside (see DEC regulation.)
-The ecopark accepts all types of electronics for recycling.
+A. No, electronics are not accepted curbside for recycling or disposal.
+In fact, it is illegal to dispose of a number of electronics curbside.
+Electronics recycling is now FREE and electronic recyclers, the ecopark, retail stores like Staples and Best Buy, and Goodwill accept electronics in any condition for recycling.
 Large metal appliances (i.e. white goods) can often be recycled by calling your waste collection provider.

 Q. Can I shred personal information before recycling?

-A. Yes, shredded paper should be contained in a paper bag or box only (not in a plastic bag.)
-The ecopark offers household shredding service and also accepts shredded paper for recycling.
+A. Yes, shredded paper should be contained in a paper bag and stapled shut (not in a plastic bag.)
+The ecopark offers a household shredding service and also accepts shredded paper for recycling.

 Q. How do I recycle cardboard?